matthewmueller/rfcs/text/0000-migrations.md

 - A table in a different database, which is not being used for the actual data

 While these use-cases can enable new workflows, in this spec we're focussing on the migration table that lives in the same database as the data that is being accessed by Prisma.
+The reason you may want to have these files in separate storages is if you need to share your migrations scripts with other parts of the company but can't afford to share the whole codebase due to security reasons.

 ## Terms

+The following terms will be used across the document.

 ### Migration Operation